johnjackoleary/cfi-commonplace-book/projects/cfi-career/Getting to Know a New Plane.md

 # Plan Overview
-Should try all checklists by end and feel comfortable with planes handling
+Should try all checklists by end and feel comfortable with planes handling.
+Should probably do this with a CFI (maybe this becomes my lesson plan?)

 * Prep: Estimate performance values and note any unusual checklist items
 * Day 1: Standard operations